amoore2600/rfdumper/README.md

    You should never have a file named dump.* on the SD card in “/retrofd/log/”.
 This is a temporary file that's used when copying the decrypted dump.
 If you see files named dump.* in the “/retrofd/log/” directory you should delete them when using this custom firmware as this might cause an issue with name the decrypted dump.

+**Be patient**

+  After you get the message that the cart has been dumped wait 10 to 15 seconds before hitting the close button.
+This give the code time to run fully, copy the game, and rename it in the /retrofd/log/” directory.